The Boy, The Mother, and The Gifts: A Fable

 She smiled softly, hoping the toys might lift her spirits, might bring her closer to her son.
 But they only brought more sadness.

-Then her hand touched something small, rectangular, still wrapped in plastic.
+Her hand touched something small, rectangular, still wrapped in plastic.

 The deck of cards.